 Apollo Justice: Ace Attorney

-Very recently it was announced that AA would be getting a spin off game where you play as a prosecutor from the first game, Miles Edgeworth.
+Ace Attorney Investigations is a spin off series where you play as a prosecutor from the first game, Miles Edgeworth.
 Known as "Turnabout Prosecutor" in Japan (Gyakuten Kenji) it does not follow the same gameplay as the main Ace Attorney games, and is instead a point and click style adventure where you assist Detective Gumshoe in investigating crime scenes.
+While there were two Investigations games released in Japan the second one was never officially localized.

 Frequently Asked Questions

--There are 4 different games, 3 of which were ported from GBA to various systems and languages, one that's DS only, for a total of 17 different carts.
-GS5 has been announced to be in development.
+-There are 5 different games, 3 of which were ported from GBA to various systems and languages, 2 DS only,

 Japanese Language: